 11 Reasons Agatha Christie Was as Interesting as Her Characters

-Happy Birthday to Agatha Christie, the best-selling author of all time.
-From MI5 investigations to going missing for 11 days, Christie led a life that was every bit as interesting as her novels.
-Here are 11 reasons why.
+From MI5 investigations to going missing for 11 days, Agatha Christie led a life that was every bit as interesting as her novels.

 1. She started writing mystery novels after her older sister told her she couldn’t—the plots were just too complicated and she didn’t think Agatha was capable of weaving them together.